Catholic Recipe: Christmas Baking: Lebkuchen III (Inexpensive)

 Also Called: Lebzelten; Life Cake; Lebkucken; Life cookies

-[Lebkuchen means "bread of life," and the name seems to be more than a coincidence when one thinks of it as the traditional bread baked for the birthday of the One Who said, "I have come that you may have life and that you may have it more abundantly."
+Lebkuchen means "bread of life," and the name seems to be more than a coincidence when one thinks of it as the traditional bread baked for the birthday of the One Who said, "I have come that you may have life and that you may have it more abundantly."
 To Austrians, there are some cookies so connected with Christmas that they are an absolute "must."
-Of these, Lebkuchen is Number One.]
+Of these, Lebkuchen is Number One.
+This version of the Lebkuchen is the one the Trapp family used during the war years, which is a cheaper recipe:

 They get better with age, and they are responsible for the unique scent known in our family as "Christmas smell."
 This is a less expensive recipe, used by the Trapp family during the war years.